Mike Slinn

 This page is part of the posts collection, categorized under Git, Heroku.

-In an earlier post, I talked about using a bash console to experiment with a Heroku app.
+In an earlier article, I talked about using a bash console to experiment with a Heroku app.
 I mentioned that you should not run sbt.
 Of course, that is exactly what I did, and I discovered the hard way that the cache can't be cleared from the Heroku bash shell.
 The build cache is held outside the dyno and cannot be accessed from inside a running dyno.

 Cleaning the cache is accomplished with a special cache cleaner buildpack.
 Set the buildpack in your app like this: